pdsuwwz/nextjs-nextra-starter/README-en.md

 - Share your project link by submitting an [Issue](https://github.com/pdsuwwz/nextjs-nextra-starter/issues)
 - Submit a Pull Request (PR) to add your project to the list

+## 🚨 Disclaimer

+This template is provided as a technical reference solution.
+Users must acknowledge the following risks and obligations:

+- **Technical Risks**:
+  Dependent frameworks (Next.js/Nextra/Tailwind CSS) carry version iteration risks.
+Third-party components (e.g. Shadcn UI) follow their original repositories' specifications.
+Environment configuration changes may cause unforeseen build exceptions

+- **Usage Restrictions**:
+  Prohibited for use in scenarios violating open-source licenses or applicable laws/regulations.
+Users must conduct independent code security audits and production environment validation

+- **Liability Exclusion**:
+  No guarantees are provided regarding:

+1. Business applicability of technical solutions
+2. Security assurance of dependencies
+3. Official customization support

+Users assume full responsibility for any direct/indirect consequences arising from usage or modifications.
+Continued use constitutes acceptance of these terms

 ## License

 [MIT](./LICENSE) License | Copyright © 2020-PRESENT [Wisdom](https://github.com/pdsuwwz)